Ethical7919/Discord-Mass-DM/README.md

 # Python-Mass-DM
 A simple Discord Mass Dm with Scraper

 If Member Scraper in Taliban.py doesn't work.
-You can DM me
+You can DM me cuz that scraper is for tokens that got admin in the server

 # Requirements (Must Read)
 [ ! ] Create these files named message.txt , token.txt , users.txt